tezos-checker/segmented-cfmm/docs/specification.md

     liquidity-in-range at that `timestamp`.
 - The contract stores a fixed number of past observations, with recent observations overwriting the oldest.
-  * As a result, if any of the timestamps given in the entrypoint's parameter is too far back in the past, the entrypoint fails with `INVALID_TIMESTAMP`.
+  * As a result, if any of the timestamps given in the entrypoint's parameter is too far back in the past, the entrypoint fails with `invaild_timestamp_err` error code.
   * Note that the amount of observations stored by the contract can be increased via the `increase_observation_count` entrypoint.